Guangxi Massacre: First investigation group

 In April 1981, an investigation group of over 20 people was formed under the arrangement of the Central Commission for Discipline Inspection, the General Office of the Chinese Communist Party, the Organization Department of the Chinese Communist Party, the Ministry of Public Security, the Supreme People's Court, and the Supreme People's Procuratorate.

 In June 1981, the investigation concluded that the death toll was over 100,000, while some officials and civilians claimed privately that the death toll was 150,000, 200,000 or even 500,000.
 In addition, Qiao Xiaoguang reported to the Central Commission for Discipline Inspection that the death toll was 70,400.

 Second investigation group

 In March 1983, another investigation group of 40 people was formed by the Central Committee of the Chinese Communist Party.
+The group were led by Li Rui (then the Executive Vice Minister of the Organization Department of the CPC Central Committee), Zhou Yifeng (周一峰) (then a member of the Standing Committee of the Jiangsu Provincial Committee of the CPC and the Executive Vice Governor of Jiangsu Province) and other senior officials from the CCP central leadership.

-In January 1984, the investigation concluded that 89,700 deaths could be identified by names and addresses, over 20,000 people were missing, and over 30,000 deaths could not be identified by names or addresses.
+In January 1984, a second investigation documented a total of 89,810 abnormal deaths, with the investigators also counting nearly 20,000 missing persons whose deaths could not be documented, leading them to the conclusion that the actual death toll exceeded 100,000.
 In particular, due to the violent struggles between the two opposing factions, 3,700 people died during direct fighting, 7,000 were persecuted to death, while 79,000 were beaten or shot to death in a planned and systematic matter.
 In Nanning, the capital of Guangxi, eight out of fourteen counties saw a death toll of over 1,000, with Binyang County alone losing 3,777 people.